-How much does it cost to build a house in Ireland in 2023?
+How much does it cost to build a house in Ireland?

 How long is a piece of string?